WSU-janderson/project3-sequence-JoJoBird1/README.md

 ![Open Git Bash here](img/openGitBash.png)

 That will open a terminal with the working directory the same as the one you were in.
-Go to your repoository in a web browser, and click the `<> Code` drop-down.
+Go to your repository in a web browser, and click the `<> Code` drop-down.

 ![Code drop-down](img/copyRepoLink.png)